 When cool enough to handle, peel the skins away from the peppers and roughly chop the flesh.
 Scrape the flesh from the chillies with a knife and place in a blender with the peppers.
 Blend to a smooth paste.
 Add the lemon juice and season to your taste.

-Mix together the biber salçası, yoghurt and oil.
+To make the dip, mix together the biber salçası, yoghurt and oil.